Expanded Greene County Fair Queen contest to return Aug. 7

-The Greene County Fair Queen Contest may have a rich history dating back several decades, but this year's event will feature exciting changes that might make it seem brand new.
+The Greene County Fair Queen contest may have a rich history dating back several decades, but this year's event will feature changes that might make it seem brand new.

-The contest, which is celebrating its 35th anniversary this year, has a new program coordinator, a new team of volunteers, a new social media outlet and new awards and scholarships.
+The contest, which is celebrating its 35th anniversary this year, has a new program coordinator, new team of volunteers, new social media outlet and new awards and scholarships.

 Since being appointed she has been rather busy, putting together a team of volunteers to assist, including Janice Blair-Martin, Amy and Chelsey Wilson and Barb Wise.